A Brief History

 During the spring of 1973, a group of individuals wrote to the head office of the Universal Fellowship of Metropolitan Community Churches in Los Angeles requesting that they send a pastor to Toronto to start a new church.
 In July of 1973, Reverend Bob Wolfe arrived in the city and the first worship service was held with 12 people on July 17, 1973.
 In 1977 Rev. Brent Hawkes became the leader of MCC Toronto.
 Forty years later, Rev. Jeff Rock succeeded Rev. Hawkes as our Senior Pastor.

 Over the years, our congregation has gathered in a variety of different buildings.
-We met in offices, backyards, church halls and church chapels.
+We met in offices, backyards, church halls, and church chapels.
 In 1985 we bought our first church building at 2029 Gerrard Street East and moved into it on December 8.
-We were the very first LGBTQ+ organization in Canada to own our own property!
+We were the very first LGBTQ2+ organization in Canada to own our own property!

 Our congregation has been at the centre of many key struggles for equality.
 In 1986 we supported Bill 7, adding sexual orientation to the Ontario Human Rights Code.
 In 1994 we supported Bill 167 in favour of equal rights.
-In 1996 we went to the Supreme Court of Canada as interveners in support of Egan and Nesbit in the constitutional question of same sex spousal recognition under the Old Age Security Act.
-As a result of this case, the rights of gay and lesbian couples was recognized and sexual orientation was read into the Charter of Rights and Freedoms.
+In 1996 we went to the Supreme Court of Canada as interveners in support of Egan and Nesbit in the constitutional question of same-sex spousal recognition under the Old Age Security Act.
+As a result of this case, the rights of gay and lesbian couples were recognized and sexual orientation was read into the Charter of Rights and Freedoms.
 In 1999 Rev. Hawkes testified in the M vs. H case on spousal support provisions in family law.
-The ruling in this case was the first to hold that same sex couples receive equitable treatment under the constitution.
+The ruling, in this case, was the first to hold that same-sex couples receive equitable treatment under the constitution.